jacobtomlinson/carte-noire/_posts/2019-04-11-the-sun-cant-reach-my-windows-here.md

 but i cared none to try

 <br>
-now life is loud, and filled with chaos
+now life is loud, filled with chaos

 but i look out, i look around